grafana/k6-docs/src/data/markdown/translated-guides/en/07 Testing Guides/02 Automated performance testing.md

 }
 ```

-For Microsoft Teams you need to first [setup an incoming webhook connector](https://docs.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook).
-Once setup you get a webhook URL that you specify as the target of the POST request in the teardown function:
+For Microsoft Teams, you need to first [set up an incoming webhook connector](https://docs.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook).
+Once setup, you get a webhook URL that you specify as the target of the POST request in the teardown function:

 ```javascript
 import http from 'k6/http';